swissup/swissup.github.io/m2/extensions/navigationpro/backend/menu-settings.md

 # Menu Settings

-This page is accessible from _Swissup > NavigationPro_ page when creating new menu.
-This page is also shown when editing existing menu settings.
+This page is accessible when editing existing menu settings.

 The page has two sections: [General settings](#general-settings), where you can setup menu preferences, and [Dropdown settings](#dropdown-settings), where dropdown